tenzir/tenzir/rfc/001-composable-pipelines/README.md

 The pipeline writer is responsible for reshaping the data so that the matcher can make sense of it.

+A successful "match" wraps the corresponding event into a sighting envelope record.

 #### Remote execution

 In the above example, we passed in a state file via `--state`.
 This is a